 H.E.
 Mr. Nassir Abdulaziz Al-Nasser

 On March 1st, 2013, H.E.
-Mr. Nassir Abdulaziz Al-Nasser assumed the post of UN High Representative for the Alliance of Civilizations.
+Mr. Nassir Abdulaziz Al-Nasser assumed the post of High Representative for the United Nations Alliance of Civilizations.

 Prior to that, Mr. Nassir Abdulaziz Al-Nasser assumed the Presidency of the Sixty-Sixth session of the United Nations General Assembly from September 13, 2011 to September 17, 2012.

 He has contributed to advancing the multilateral agenda in the realms of peace and security, sustainable development and South-South cooperation over a career spanning nearly four decades.